morganbengtsson/mos/README.md

-Small utility library for 3D rendering with OpenGL.
-Provides some common structures such as  mech, vertex and textures.
-Along with a renderer implementation.
+Small utility library for cross platform game development.

+Provides rendering with OpenGL, along with common data structures for vertices and textures.

+Audio playback is implemented in OpenAL and OpenSL.